 Two weeks ago we posted the interview with Verne Harnish, author of Mastering the Rockefeller Habits and Scaling Up!
 The interview has inspired many of our clients and readers to think about particular aspects of their business.
 I’ve personally been experimenting within two of those aspects lately, based on his thoughts: Hyper Specialization and Service Productization.
 I just wanted to share an update on how we’ve developed what we learned.

 We are continuing the “MSP 2.0 bestseller” series in March, as well.
 No question, one of my all time personal favorite books is Mastering the Rockefeller Habits from Verne Harnish.
 It helped me to apply the paradigm of “work on your business instead of in your business”.
-For many MSP leaders this book has been a foundation to building their businesses.
+For many Managed Services Provider leaders this book has been a foundation to building their businesses.
 He’s followed this with his new book Scaling Up - Mastering the Rockefeller Habits 2.0.
-I had a chat with him about the required steps for MSPs to stay on top of their business and to start Scaling Up!
+I had a chat with him about the required steps for Managed Services Providers to stay on top of their business and to start Scaling Up!

 Verne is straight to the point, so put on your seat belts and get your notepad open, this is going to be a high-paced trip!